-A new study of marriage statistics has found that marriage rates in four representative regions of the US have dropped between 26% and 44% since the onset of the COVID-19 pandemic.
-The study appeared on December 29 in the journal Socius.
+A new study of marriage statistics has found that marriage rates in the US have dropped between 26% and 44% since the onset of the COVID-19 pandemic.
+The researchers looked at four representative regions of the US.
+Their study appeared on December 29 in the journal Socius.

 Many academic and media reports have examined divorce statistics during the pandemic.
 Yet researchers know much less about how the pandemic has affected marriage rates.

 The new study looked at the number of marriage certificates issued in Florida and Hawaii from March until the end of July, and in the Dallas–Fort Worth–Arlington (DFW) metropolitan area from March until the end of August.
 It also looked at the number of marriage applications in the Seattle metropolitan region until the end of September, as marriage applications are a leading indicator of marriages in the near future.

 Together, these four regions account for about 10.4% of the population in the United States.

 The researchers used both statewide and metropolitan-area data to account for the fact that most of the early COVID-19 cases occurred in large urban areas.

 Marriage rates in the US: four representative regions

 The researchers chose Florida and Hawaii because these states, they write, “capture two extremes in COVID-19 responses.”
 Florida was late to announce stay-at-home orders and early to begin reopening.
 Hawaii, in contrast, was quick to introduce quarantines, and reopened slowly.